Last Updated by California Center for the Book: 04/29/2020

 - Ground Operations: Battlefields to Farmfields (Documentary, 40 min) – Award-winning documentary film and social action campaign that champions the growing network of combat veterans who are transitioning into careers as sustainable farmers, ranchers and artisan food producers.
 Screening event guide and education/community license available.
 DVD package includes The Ground Operations Field Manual, a resource guide for beginning farmer veterans.
 Filmmaker is based in Ventura County.
 See also the Vets & Sustainable Farming Opportunities resource.

 - Listen 2 A Veteran Project – Reduces the common chasms between veterans and non-veterans through the simple act of a non-veteran listening to a veteran from any era.

 - Mil-Tree – Brings veterans, active duty, and civilians together through arts and dialogue to help transform the wounds of war.
 Example of local organization (Morongo Basin) working with similar goals.

-- Mindful Warrior Project – Nonprofit that provides mindfulness training and free events for veterans and their families in the greater Los Angeles area.
+- Mindful Veteran Project – Nonprofit that provides mindfulness training and free events for veterans and their families in the greater Los Angeles area.